 John stood quickly and mumbled, “Uhm, yes, of course.
 Have a seat ma’am.”

 She looked at him for a moment and then spoke, “I hear you’re the Detective in these parts.
-Am I right?”
+Am I correct?”

 “Yes ma’am.
 The name is John.
 John Lucas.”

-As he kept anxiously stirring away at his now room temperature coffee, the lady began opening her purse ever so delicately as to not grab the attention from the other patrons.
+As he kept awkwardly stirring away at his now room-temperature coffee, the lady began opening her purse ever so delicately as to not grab the attention from the other patrons.
 She then pulled out a piece of paper and placed it in the folds of his notebook.
-She looked up to meet his eyes and said, “I hear it’s going to be a cold winter this year, don’t you think?”
+She looked up to meet his eyes and gently spoke, “I hear it’s going to be a cold winter this year, don’t you think?”

 John looked at her and then down at his notebook and started to grab the slip of paper.
 She quickly, but delicately, placed her hand over his hands, smiled, and just barely shook her head indicating a “no, not yet” sort of gesture.
-He pulled back and took in one more look of her startling dark eyes.
+He pulled back and took in her startling dark eyes.

-In a small voice, with a northern accent he couldn’t quite pinpoint, she leaned in and whispered “Winter will be early this year.
+In the same small voice with a northern accent he couldn’t quite pinpoint, she leaned in and whispered “Winter will be early this year.
 I’d start buying up bags of salt if I were you.”

 She then grabbed her purse and stood and fluffed down her dress.
 She opened her wallet and walked back to her table where she left Annie the money for her coffee.
 She made her way through the heavy glass door and disappeared from view.

-He looked around the room and made sure no one was staring over at him and then opened his notebook to find a piece of paper with an address and a scribbled note underneath it that said “Come quickly”.
+Perpexled, he looked around the room and made sure no one was staring over at him.
+He then opened his notebook to find a piece of paper with an address and a scribbled note underneath it that said “Come quickly”.

 John stuffed the paper in his upper pocket and signaled to Annie to close his tab.
 He grabbed his wide-brimmed hat and placed it on his head and stuck his notebook in his back pocket.